lennax/perlbio/README.md

 ## Perl bioinformatics exercises ##

-Written in 2011 by Lenna X. Peterson
+Copyright 2011 Lenna X. Peterson arklenna@gmail.com

 `dna_test.pl` attempts to guess whether a sequence is DNA or RNA.
 It depends on `seq_func.pl`.